Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 11

-Identify where the linkage oil seal is located.
+Identify where the valve operating rod oil seal is located.
 Use a small mirror.

-Identify where the linkage oil seal is located
+Identify where the valve operating rod oil seal is located

 Oil seal of the Austin Mini automatic gearbox linkage